 The following are steps in the Incident management functions, click to reveal each step:

-- informing staff, engaging media liaison and stakeholders
+- Informing staff, engaging media liaison and stakeholder.

 Incident Management Structure